 (Not open to students with credit in EWRT 2H.)
-Prerequisite: EWRT 1A or EWRT 1AH.

 Develops critical thinking skills and the ability to apply these skills to reading and writing.
-Develop analytical and argumentative academic essays based on reading of complex texts, and the use of outside research leading to analysis, comparison, and synthesis and a documented research paper
+Develop analytical and argumentative academic essays based on reading of complex texts, and the use of outside research leading to analysis, comparison, and synthesis and a documented research paper.

-EWRT 2H Critical Reading, Writing and 5 Units Thinking - HONORS
+E EWRT 2H Critical Reading, Writing and Thinking -5 Units

+(See general education pages for the requirement this course meets.)
 (Not open to students with credit in EWRT 2.)